linhd-postdata/fandom-lyrics/README.md

 # Fandom lyrics Corpus (Spanish) + Rantanplan scansion

-It contains 103585 songs with scansion obtained from [Rantanplan](https://github.com/linhd-postdata/rantanplan).
+All previous corpora with scansion information obtained from [Rantanplan](https://github.com/linhd-postdata/rantanplan) can be found in [`rantanplan-data folder`](./rantanplan-data).

 The features included are: